 History and Characteristics

-The Democratic Socialist Republic of Sri Lanka is an island nation in South Asia, located in close proximity to India.
-From the 16th century onwards, it was under the colonial rule of the Portuguese, the Dutch, and the English, from whom it gained independence in 1948.
-The majority ethnic community in Sri Lanka is the Sinhalese (74.9%), while the Sri Lankan Tamils are the largest minority community (11.15%) and live predominantly in the northern and eastern provinces of the island.
-A significant portion of the Muslim community lives in the eastern province, but they are generally more evenly distributed across all nine provinces of Sri Lanka (9.3%).
-The Upcountry Tamil community lives predominantly in the central highlands of Sri Lanka (4.12%).
+The Democratic Socialist Republic of Sri Lanka is an island nation in South Asia, located close to India.
+From the 16th century on, it was ruled by the Portuguese, the Dutch and later the British, from whom it gained independence in 1948.
+The Sinhalese make up the majority ethnic community in Sri Lanka (74.9%), while Sri Lankan Tamils, who live predominantly in the Northern and Eastern provinces of the island, constitute the largest minority community (11.15%).
+A significant portion of the Muslim community lives in the Eastern Province, though it is generally more evenly distributed across all nine provinces of Sri Lanka, comprising 9.3% of the population.
+The Upcountry Tamil community predominantly lives in the central highlands of Sri Lanka (4.12%).

 The United National Party (UNP) was the first political party to form a government in independent Sri Lanka.
-In the 1950s, SWRD Bandaranaike broke away from the UNP and formed the Sri Lanka Freedom Party (SLFP).
-The UNP and SLFP formed governments in turn between 1948 and 2015.
-Post-2015, the political party system became increasingly complicated with a faction of the SLFP breaking away to form the Sri Lanka Podujana Peramuna (SLPP) under the leadership of Mahinda Rajapaksa, who was president between 2005 and 2015 and under whose leadership the civil war ended in 2009.
-Gotabaya Rajapaksa, brother of Mahinda, won the 2019 presidential election.
-Ranil Wickremesinghe had been the leader of the UNP since 1994.
-After the 2019 presidential election, a large section of the UNP broke away and formed the party Samagi Jana Balawegaya.
+In the 1950s, Solomon West Ridgeway Dias Bandaranaike formed the Sri Lanka Freedom Party (SLFP).
+From 1948 to 2015, the UNP and SLFP alternated in forming successive governments.
+After 2015, the Sri Lanka Podujana Peramuna (SLPP), a breakaway group from the SLFP, under the leadership of former President Mahinda Rajapaksa, significantly increased the complexity of the party system.
+Gotabaya Rajapaksa, Mahinda’s brother, subsequently won the 2019 presidential election.
+The UNP has been led by President Ranil Wickremesinghe since 1994.
+Yet, after the 2019 presidential election, large sections of the party broke away and formed the Samagi Jana Balawegaya (SJB).

 Political Transformation